Grupo FARO

 Grupo FARO (Foundation for the Advance of Reforms and Opportunities), is an independent, nonprofit and secular think tank.
 Grupo FARO was founded in Ecuador in 2004.

 History

 It was established to provide support active participation of civil society, the business sector and state entities, based on research and analysis, for aiming to consolidate an Ecuadorian State that is more efficient and equitable.

 in 2009, Grupo FARO was awarded a grant by the Think Tank Initiative -a global programme funded by IDRC, The William and Flora Hewlett Foundation, The Bill and Melinda Gates Foundation, DFID and DGIS.

-Its co-funder and current Executive Director is Orazio Bellettini.
+Its co-funder and current executive director is Orazio Bellettini.

 In 2012 it was working with Anita Rivas as she tried to handle the impact of extractive industry in her area.
-A proposal to stop oil drilling in exchange for money was abandoned in 2013 afer the president found that, despite all of the offers of international support, less than 0.5 per cent of the funds required to mitigate lost revenue had arrived in Ecuador.
+A proposal to stop oil drilling in exchange for money was abandoned in 2013 after the president found that, despite all of the offers of international support, less than 0.5 per cent of the funds required to mitigate lost revenue had arrived in Ecuador.